 A crucial feature of CP is that it does not depend upon employing a stringent notion of justification.
 Suppose that (positive) justification comes in degrees, where the lowest degree is something like mere plausibility and the highest degree is absolute certainty.
-CP could be recast as follows:
+Letting “J*sx” stand for x has some degree of positive epistemic status for S, CP could be recast as follows:

 Thus, when the Academic Skeptic employs CP (or CP*), she need not be employing a very stringent notion of justification.
-That is a primary difference between the CP-style and the Cartesian-style argument for Academic Skepticism.
+That is a primary difference between the CP-style and what we have called the Cartesian-style argument for Academic Skepticism.

-Thus, there are two basic forms of Academic Skepticism: The Cartesian-style argument that employs the strong EAD principle and the CP-style that employs the weaker CP.
-Since the CP-style skeptic employs the weaker epistemic principle, it will be best to begin by focusing on it because any criticisms of it are likely to redound to the stronger form.
+Thus, there are two basic forms of Academic Skepticism: The Cartesian-style argument that employs the strong EADP and the CP-style that employs the weaker CP.
+Since the CP-style skeptic employs the weaker epistemic principle, it will be best to begin by focusing on it because any criticisms of it will apply to the stronger form.

 So, if we are not to reluctantly embrace the conclusion, it appears as though we must reject either the first premise—an instantiation of closure—or the second premise.

-Let us begin an examination of CP1 and the general closure principle, CP, of which it is an instantiation.
+Let us begin an examination of CP1 and the general closure principle, CP, of which CP1 is an instantiation.
 The basic issue is this: Does closure hold for justified belief?

 Closure certainly does hold for some properties, for example, truth.
 If p is true and it strictly implies q, then q is true.
 It just as clearly does not hold for other properties.
 If p is a belief of mine, and p strictly implies q, it does not follow that q is a belief of mine.
 I might fail to see the implication or I might be “wired” incorrectly (from birth or as the result of an injury) or I simply might be epistemically perverse.
 I might, for example, believe all of the axioms of Euclidean plane geometry, but fail to believe (or perhaps even refuse to believe) that the exterior angle of a triangle is equivalent to the sum of the two opposite interior angles.

 But it also appears that CP can easily be repaired.
 We can stipulate (i) that the domain of the propositions in the generalization of CP includes only contingent propositions that are within S's capacity to grasp and (ii) that the entailment is “obvious” to S. The skeptic can agree to those restrictions because the skeptical scenarios are posited in such a way as to render it obvious that our ordinary beliefs are false in those scenarios, and it is taken to be a contingent claim that S is in the actual circumstances as described in the antecedent.
-[For a full discussion of the required repairs of CP, see David, M. and Warfield, Ted A. 2008]
+[For a full discussion of the required repairs of CP, see David and Warfield 2008; and Hawthorne 2014.]

 We are now in a position to ask: Does the restricted form of closure hold regarding what we are entitled to believe—even if we don't, in fact, believe it?